 These findings suggest that the practice of person-centred care is prevalent in these facilities.
-The emphasis on the promotion of choice, independence and autonomy reflects how the concept of personhood central to PCC (Sabat & Harré, 1992; Kitwood, 1997; Rogers, 2011) is embedded in the ethos of the facilities and demonstrates a culture veered towards the adoption of person-centred processes, that is, the provision of holistic care and the authentic engagement of the PLWD whose beliefs and values and wishes and desires should be always recognised (McCormack & McCance 2017).
-Research found the effects of PCC on residents and staff in aged-care facilities, where traditional nursing models have been dismantled, replaced by purpose-built, small-scale, home-like settings and the decision-making on care delivery has shifted to the residents (Brownie & Nancarrow, 2013).
+The emphasis on the promotion of choice, independence and autonomy reflects how the concept of personhood central to PCC (Sabat and Harré, 1992, Kitwood, 1997, Rogers, 2011) is embedded in the ethos of the facilities and demonstrates a culture veered towards the adoption of person-centred processes, that is, the provision of holistic care and the authentic engagement of the PLWD whose beliefs and values and wishes and desires should be always recognised (McCormack and McCance 2017).
+Brownie and Nancarrow, (2013) considered the effects of PCC on residents and staff in aged-care facilities where traditional nursing models have been dismantled, replaced by purpose-built, small-scale, home-like settings and the decision-making on care delivery has shifted to the residents.
 They found psychosocial benefits to both residents and staff.